ndepoel/FSR3Unity/README.md

 FSR2 relies on depth and motion vector data to track pixels across frames and to detect areas that 'became visible' on the current frame and therefore should not be reconstructed using historical data.
 For all of this to work properly, it is very important that the application renders correct motion vector data for all moving objects in the scene, in addition to camera motion vectors.

 Unfortunately not all community-made Unity asset packages have gotten the message that temporal image techniques are here to stay, and either don't output motion vectors from their shaders or poorly document how this is enabled.
-This is not helped by Unity itself being rather obscure in how motion vectors are to be accessed and rendered.
+This is not helped by Unity itself being rather obscure in how motion vectors are to be rendered and accessed.

-If a moving object does not render motion vectors, you will clearly notice this as visible streaks appearing behind it.
+If a moving object does not render motion vectors, you will clearly notice this as pixellated streaks appearing behind it.
 On small objects like individual particles this isn't a huge problem, but on things like dense foliage it will turn everything into a blurry, smeary soup.

 Example of a tree waving in the wind reconstructed without motion vectors, causing visible streaking artifacts: